kosijustice/Threat-Intelligence-capstone-project/README.md

 3. Deploy threat detection & response mapped to MITRE ATT&CK TTPs of Scattered Spider & BlackCat.
 4. Monitor for Indicators of Compromise (IOCs) linked to targeted ransomware campaigns
 ## Impact
 This assessment highlights how publicly exposed assets can be leveraged by advanced threat actors to launch ransomware, phishing, and supply chain attacks.
-Proactive remediation and intelligence-driven monitoring will significantly reduce risk for The Home Depot and serve as a model for retail sector defense.
+Proactive remediation and intelligence-driven monitoring will significantly reduce risk for The Kortnit and serve as a model for retail sector defense.

 📌 Sector: Retail